 When Ken and Roberta Williams had completed the development of their first game, Mystery House, in the summer of 1980, Roberta took out a full-page ad in Micro 6502 magazine.
 To offer more than just Mystery House, two other titles, Skeetshoot and Trapshoot, both developed by a third party, were also featured.
 While Skeetshoot and Trapshoot quickly faded away, the company’s portfolio rapidly expanded with a multitude of new titles added over the next couple of years, one of the titles being Pegasus II by Olaf Lubeck.

 By 1981, video arcade games had become the hottest thing around.
-Manufacturers all were striving to please an ever-growing customer base, constantly demanding new and more elaborate games well-deserving of their hard-earned cash.
-This led to unique designs and concepts in the hope of becoming the next big commercial success story.
-Consequently, 1981 became one of the most innovative and prosperous years in video arcade games, spawning numerous major hit titles, which in return greatly inspired the early home computer developers, ultimately resulting in a saturated home market full of rip-offs and clones.
+Game manufacturers were all striving to please a rapidly growing customer base, constantly demanding new and more elaborate games well deserving of their hard-earned cash.
+The heightened demand prompted manufacturers to pursue innovative designs and concepts, all in pursuit of becoming the next major commercial success story.
+As a result, the year emerged as one of the most innovative and prosperous years in the industry, spawning numerous hit titles, which in return greatly inspired the early home computer developers.
+Ultimately resulting in a saturated home market full of rip-offs and clones.

-One of the years big hit titles was Konami’s side-scrolling space shooter Scramble, released in the U.S. by Stern.
-Scramble would become Stern’s second best-selling game and the highest-grossing video arcade game in June of 1981.
-While Scramble was commercially successful and critically acclaimed it wasn’t officially ported to any major video game consoles or home computers at the time.
-Fortunately, early Apple II adopters got the chance to play an excellent clone of it when Olaf Lubeck’s Pegasus II was released for the Apple II by On-Line Systems the same year
+One of the year’s big hit titles was Konami’s side-scrolling space shooter Scramble, released in the U.S. by Stern.
+Scramble rapidly gained popularity, becoming Konami’s second-best-selling game and the highest-grossing video arcade game in June of 1981.
+Despite its success, Scramble didn’t receive any official ports to the major video game consoles or home computers at the time but clones were starting to appear, one of which was Olaf Lubeck’s Pegasus II released for the Apple II by On-Line Systems later that year.

-In 1981 Ken Williams had put out advertisements in magazines, searching for new developers to further expand the company’s portfolio of games.
+In 1981, Ken Williams, co-founder of On-Line Systems placed advertisements in magazines, aiming to recruit new talent to further expand the company’s range of games.
 The ad simply read, with bold letters, “AUTHORS WANTED” and below listing the perks of working with On-Line Systems.
 Including “I (Ken) will personally be available at any time for technical discussions, helping to debug, brainstorming, etc.“.

 On-Line Systems “Authors Wanted” ad from InfoWorld in 1981

-One who saw the ad was Pam Lubeck, wife of professional scientific programmer Oluf Lubeck.
-Lubeck had written a couple of video arcade clones on his Apple II computer prior to reacting to Williams’ ad and mailed in his creations.
-Williams quickly replied, showing interest in one of the titles.
+Among those who came across the advertisement was Pam Lubeck, wife of professional scientific programmer Oluf Lubeck.
+Lubeck had written a couple of video arcade clones on his Apple II computer prior to responding to Ken Williams’ advertisement and submitted his creations for consideration.
+Williams promptly responded, showing a keen interest in one of the titles.
 The two agreed on a publishing deal and Lubeck’s Pac-Man clone, Gobbler was published for the Apple II in 1981.

-The game ended up doing quite good, selling just shy of a thousand copies a month.
-But by becoming successful and also being superior to most other Pac-Man clones, the title soon got Atari’s attention.
+Gobbler ended up doing quite good, selling just shy of a thousand copies a month.
+But by becoming successful and also being superior to most other Pac-Man clones, the title soon got the attention of conglomerate Atari.

 Pegasus II was one of the very first computer games to feature a built-in level editor, a feature Lode Runner a few years later would popularize.
-The level editor would become one of the key inspiration to a young John Romero, who, of course, later in life would become one of the most prolific game developers.
+The level editor would grab the attention of a young John Romero, who would go on to become one of the industry’s most prolific game developers of the ’90s.

 Like Olaf Lubeck’s earlier Pac-Man clone, Gobbler, Pegasus II played excellently and showcased fast-paced side-scrolling action, quite admirable for 1981.